gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 prophecy, the case is very different, for we know the events following them prove their truth on undoubted authority.

-## Chapter XLII: A description of Maurice Fitzgerald.
+## Chapter XLII: A description of Maurice Fitzgerald

 This Maurice was a man of dignified aspect and modest bearing, of a ruddy complexion and good features.
 He was of the middle height, neither tall nor short.
 In him, both in person and temper, moderation